Bing Visual Search vs Google Lens

 Does it have a free plan?

-Yes, Google Lens is free for all users.
+Yes, Google Lens is free for all users with no paid tiers.

 What integrations does it support?